atcribb/Ecosystem-Engineers-Biodiversity/README.md

 <i><b> THIS README IS UNDER CONSTRUCTION </i></b>

 If you download this repository, set it as your working directory and everything should run smoothly.
-You will need to create an /Output folder to save the results .RData files produced in the analyses so that you can then generate the figures.

 ## Datasets
 There are three .RData files in <kbd>[Data](https://github.com/atcribb/Ecosystem-Engineers-Biodiversity/tree/main/Data)</kbd>: